nbcli-meta/orca-modules/README.md

 # orca-modules
-Orca modules library of patterns and compositions.
+Orca modules library of patterns and compositions for [ M ] Studio.